 Choose "Properties"

-Note: In this case, the Java Control Panel icon's name will be similar to 'Control Panel\All Control Panel Items\Java' -- which is not an actual executable name and is not very useful.
-Most Control Panel icons will not display the target-path and the true name is hidden in the registry.
+Note: In this case, the Java Control Panel icon's name will be similar to 'Control Panel\All Control Panel Items\Java' -- which is not the actual executable's name -- and is not very useful.
+Most Control Panel icons do not display the target-path and the true name is hidden in the registry.
+Continue with the remaining steps in order to find the real name.

 C. Discover the actual path by clicking "Change Icon".